confluentinc/cp-demo/docs/on-prem.rst

    .. figure:: images/gitpod_port_popup.png

-   or select ``Remote Explorer`` on the left sidebar and then click on the ``Open Browser`` option corresponding to the port you want to connect to:
+   or by selecting ``Remote Explorer`` on the left sidebar and then clicking on the ``Open Browser`` option corresponding to the port you want to connect to:

    .. figure:: images/gitpod_port_explorer.png